 Eventually Seychelles was settled by France in the 18th century, but it wasn't long before the British fought for control.
 A lengthy struggle between France and Great Britain for the islands ended in 1814, when they were ceded to the latter.

 Although the new governor to the islands was British, he governed according to French rules, and allowed previous French customs to remain intact.
 Slavery was completely abolished in 1835, and the island nation subsequently began to decline as exportation decreased.

 The anti-slavery stance was taken very seriously by the British government, and conditions started improving when it was realized that coconuts could be grown with less labour.

-In the late 19th century, Seychelles became a place to exile troublesome political prisoners, most notably from Zanzibar, Egypt
+In the late 19th century, Seychelles became a place to exile troublesome political prisoners, most notably from Zanzibar, Egypt, Cyprus and Palestine.

 Socialism was brought to a close with a new constitution and free elections in 1993.
 President France-Albert Rene, who had served since 1977, was re-elected in 2001, but stepped down in 2004.

 Vice President James Michel took over the presidency and in July 2006 was elected to a new five-year term.